 As a producer of steel rod, we are also impacted by volatility in metal margins (the difference between the cost of steel scrap and the market price for steel rod).
-If market conditions cause scrap costs and rod pricing to change at different rates (both in terms of timing and amount), metal margins could be compressed, and this would negatively impact our results of operations.
+If market conditions cause scrap costs and rod pricing to change at different rates (both in terms of timing and amount), metal margins could continue to be compressed, and this would negatively impact our results of operations.

+We import certain chemicals to supplement domestic supply, but port delays and logistics issues could limit access to those products.
 We have exposure to the cost of chemicals, including TDI, MDI, and polyol.
 The cost of these chemicals has fluctuated at times, but we have generally passed the changes through to our customers.
-In 2021, chemical prices inflated due to robust demand and shortages from severe weather, supplier production disruptions, port delays, and logistics challenges.
-The supply shortages in 2021 resulted in significant restrictions by producers.
-Late in 2021, chemical prices leveled off as supply availability improved.
-In 2022, chemical pricing was relatively stable at historically high levels.
-We import certain chemicals to supplement domestic supply, but port delays and logistics issues could limit access to those products.
 If we are unable to obtain the chemicals or pass the cost along to our customers, our results of operations may be negatively impacted.